knpuniversity/javascript/knpu/ep3b-webpack-encore/copy-plugin.md

 ```

 Once the build finishes... inside `public/build`... yes!
 We have a new `static`
 directory.
-It's nothing fancy, but this is a nice way to move files like this so
+It's nothing fancy, but this is a nice way to move files so that we can
-we can reference them publicly in a template.
+reference them publicly in a template.

-There's one more reference in the login template: search for "bell" and... update
+There's one *more* reference in the login template: search for "bell" and... update
 this one too.
 Try it!
-Go back and refresh.
+Find your browser and refresh.
 There it is!

 Next, let's make our CSS sassier... with...
 Sass of course!